-- Staff will be assigned to each entry point to visually screen students for symptom - When the screen indicates that a student may be symptomatic, the student is directed to the office.
-Follow established protocol from Communicable Disease Management Plan. - Hand sanitizing stations will be placed by each entrance prior to student entrance, or students will utilize classroom stations to wash hands.
+- Staff will be assigned to each entry point to perform screening protocol. - When the screen indicates that a student may be symptomatic, the student is directed to the health room where isolation will begin.
+Follow established protocol from Communicable Disease Management Plan. - Hand sanitizing stations will be placed by each entrance prior to student entrance, and students will utilize classroom stations to wash hands.